 - Best for Mountain Bikers: Camelbak Podium Dirt Series Chill Bike Bottle ($19, Camelbak)

-- Best for Competitors: Profile Design Aero HC Bottle ($51, Profile Design)
+- Best for Racing: Profile Design Aero HC Bottle ($51, Profile Design)

 - Best for Charity: Portland Design Works Very Good Dog Purist Bottle ($11.95, Portland Design Works)

-- Best for Grip: Charge Bikes Fabric Gripper Water Bottle ($7.99, Charge Bikes)
+- Best Grip: Charge Bikes Fabric Gripper Water Bottle ($7.99, Charge Bikes)